anes-hamidi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 touch: create empty file

-chmod u+x: add execute permission tothe owner
+chmod u+x: add execute permission to the owner

+chmod ug+x: add execute permission to the owner and the group owner